Kasowitz Files Multi-million Dollar Lawsuit Against Columbia Care for Fraudulently Misappropriating Florida Cannabis License

 Sarmad M. Khojasteh, partner at Kasowitz Benson Torres, states that “Columbia Care’s egregious conduct and illegal acts have defrauded MCBD of its rightful ownership interest in a highly valuable Florida cannabis license, and denied MCBD millions of dollars.
 We look forward to proving in court that Columbia Care and its executives are liable for significant damages, including punitive damages.”

-The Kasowitz Benson Torres team representing Florida MCBD, LLC is led by partners Sarmad M. Khojasteh and Maria H. Ruiz and includes associates Stephen P. Thomasch, Danielle Moriber, Jacob Abrams and Mason Glen Roth.
+The Kasowitz Benson Torres team representing Florida MCBD, LLC is led by partners Sarmad M. Khojasteh and Maria H. Ruiz and includes associates Stephen P. Thomasch, Danielle Moriber and Jacob Abrams.